vapolia/GoogleARCore.Dotnet.Binding/README.md

 Augmented Reality is more than a live overlay over a camera preview.
 It's a real time 3D depth analysis of a scene.

 [Google's ARCore](https://developers.google.com/ar/) is a closed source SDK from Google which manages and processes the cameras, outputs 3D points, and can anchor your 3D objects as overlays.

-This nuget is a drop-in replacement for the legacy [Xamarin component](https://github.com/xamarin/XamarinComponents/blob/main/Android/ARCore/)
+The bound Google SDK is [available there](https://github.com/google-ar/arcore-android-sdk).

 ## Using